 - Careful attention to the whole child (academic, physical, social, and emotional needs)

-Investing in quality pre-K provides short-term and lasting benefits for the City of Philadelphia.
+Investing in quality pre-K provides short-term and lasting benefits for Philadelphia.

 Cost should not prevent a parent's ability to choose quality pre-K for their child.
-This program makes quality learning opportunities for three- and four-year-olds more convenient and affordable for families.
+This program makes quality learning opportunities for 3- and 4-year-olds more convenient and affordable for families.

-Currently, nearly one in two schoolchildren start Kindergarten behind their peers, and 44% of our third-graders are not reading at grade level.
+Two-thirds of children in Philadelphia entered the 4th grade unable to read at grade level.
 Quality pre-K reduces grade repetition and the need for special education services.
-This provides a significant cost savings to K-12 schools.
+This provides a significant cost savings to K–12 schools.

 This investment strengthens neighborhood-based pre-K providers, most of which are minority and women-owned businesses.
-It will also create at least 500 new jobs in the early childhood education field.
 Studies show that pre-K providers and staff spend earnings locally, benefitting our entire economy.